JuliarGubolin/sql-learning/README.md

 # LEARNING AND REVIEWING :books:

 As a Data Science student, my first goal is to understand SQL completely.
-To fulfill this goal, I am reading SQL books.
+To achieve this, I am reading SQL books.
 The first one is *"Learning SQL: Master SQL Fundamentals"*.
-I already know most of the contents, but it's important to reinforme some comands and aspects of the language.
+I already know most of the content, but it's important to reinforme some commands, clauses and statements in the language.

 I am gonna write below the most interesting and useful aspects of each chapter and, whenever I feel inspired, I am going to create something to practice the new knowledge.